AshkanDn/NHS-Digital-Prescribing/README.md

 Although in terms of number of items dispensed the Cardiovascular system had the highest figure, herein it stands in the third but again among top 5 highest cost!
 Nevertheless, the higher the number of items, the higher the cost it can be!

-Also, it is worth noting that our result is consistent with what we can see in openprescribing.net.
-They exhibited the national trends for Cardiovascular System for July 2019 which is about 27 million items.
-Looking the above table closely, in the bottom left where top 10 figures are shown, we see 27.1595 million number of items for cardiovascular system.
-This is compatible with the published figure below:
+It's worth noting that our results are consistent with what we can observe on openprescribing.net.
+They displayed national trends for the Cardiovascular System for July 2019, which amounted to about 27 million items.
+Examining the table above closely, in the bottom left where the top 10 figures are displayed, we observe 27.1595 million items for the cardiovascular system.
+This aligns with the published figure mentioned below.

 <img width="632" alt="pic16" src="https://user-images.githubusercontent.com/39264718/68087811-e7204000-fe50-11e9-90de-af6614fa5f94.png">